-Continuation of health insurance through COBRA
+Continuation of health insurance through COBRA:

-- Is a federal law - Requires companies with 20 or more employees to offer continuous health coverage to employees and their covered dependents for a period of 18 to 36 months - Requires individuals to pay the entire premium (including the portion that the employer used to pay on their behalf and a 2 percent administrative fee) - May not be the least expensive option but will provide continuation of coverage
+- Requires companies with 20 or more employees to offer continuous health coverage to employees and their covered dependents for a period of 18 to 36 months depending on the qualifying event - Requires individuals to pay the entire premium (including the portion that the employer used to pay on their behalf and a 2 percent administrative fee) - Will provide continuation of coverage

-There may be less expensive options available through plans found on the state Health Insurance Marketplace; however, the quality of coverage may be different.
+There may be other options available through plans found on the state Health Insurance Marketplace; however, the coverage may be different.
 There is no requirement for small employers to offer COBRA coverage.
 However, many states have a state COBRA law that addresses the employee coverage required from smaller businesses.
-There is a chart of state laws at http://triagecancer.org/statelaws for more information about options offered in your state.
+There is a chart of state laws at https://triagecancer.org/health-insurance-statelaws#hioptions for more information about options offered in your state.